kolown2007/ghostwhisper/artwork-manual/1_general-important-info.md

    On the second to the left panel of your workspace, under "GHOSTWHISPER", open the **"src"** folder and open **"main.cpp"**.

    Connect the ESP32 to your computer using the data cable (USB-C to USB-A) it came with and click the upload button in PlatformIO.
 Make sure to press the BOOT button of the ESP32 while uploading the code, do not release until the code has been fully uploaded.
-Press the RST (reset) button of the ESP32 to refresh the program on the ESP32.
+Once the upload is done, press the RST (reset) button of the ESP32 to refresh the program on the ESP32.

-   Keep the ESP32 plugged into your computer.
+   Keep the ESP32 plugged into your computer for the next step.

 3. Configure the ESP32 to access the WiFi.
 You may use your computer or phone for this step.